pago/pantr/README.markdown

 	$ pantr greet
 	Hello my friend!

+Since version 0.8.0 there is also an alternative shorter syntax.
+It works by using the pantr\file namespace which provides a couple of functions:

+	namespace pantr\file;

+	/**
+	 * Says hello to the user
+	 */
+	task('greet', function() {
+		pantr::writeln('Hello my friend!');
+	});

+The pantrfile.php is a great sample of how to use this new API.

 pantr can also handle task dependencies and tasks may have their own parameters and arguments.
 To improve the previous example: